History of the ancient Levant: Neolithic and Chalcolithic

 In the Amuq valley of Syria, PPNB culture seems to have survived, influencing further cultural developments further south.
 Nomadic elements fused with PPNB to form the Minhata Culture and Yarmukian Culture, which were to spread southwards, beginning the development of the classic mixed farming Mediterranean culture, and from 5600 BC were associated with the Ghassulian culture of the region, the first Chalcolithic culture of the Levant.
 This period also witnessed the development of megalithic structures, which continued into the Bronze Age.

+Historically, the Bedouin engaged in nomadic herding, agriculture and sometimes fishing in the Syrian steppe since 6000 BC.
+By about 850 BC, a complex network of settlements and camps were established.
+The earliest Arab tribes emerged from Bedouins.

+Copper Age

 Kish civilization

 The Kish civilization or Kish tradition is a concept created by Ignace Gelb and discarded by more recent scholarship, which Gelb placed in what he called the early East Semitic era in Mesopotamia and the Levant, starting in the early 4th millennium BC.
 The concept encompassed the sites of Ebla and Mari in the Levant, Nagar in the north, and the proto-Akkadian sites of Abu Salabikh and Kish in central Mesopotamia, which constituted the Uri region as it was known to the Sumerians.
 The Kish civilisation was considered to end with the rise of the Akkadian empire in the 24th century BC.

 Bronze Age

-Syria: between Mesopotamia and Anatolia
+Early and middle Bronze Age

-Some recent scholars dealing with the Syrian part of the Levant during the Bronze Age are using Syria-specific subdivision: "Early/Proto Syrian" for the Early Bronze Age (c.
-3300-2000 BC); "Old Syrian" for the Middle Bronze Age (c.
-2000-1550 BC); and "Middle Syrian" for the Late Bronze Age (c.
-1550-1200 BC).
+Some recent scholars dealing with the Syrian part of the Levant during the Bronze Age use Syria-specific subdivision: "Early/Proto Syrian" for the Early Bronze Age (3300–2000 BC); "Old Syrian" for the Middle Bronze Age (2000–1550 BC); and "Middle Syrian" for the Late Bronze Age (1550–1200 BC).
 "Neo-Syrian" corresponds to the Early Iron Age.

-The Early Syrian period was dominated by the East Semitic-speaking Eblaite first kingdom (3000 BC - 2300 BC), Kingdom of Nagar (2600 BC - 2300 BC) and the Mariote second kingdom (2500 BC - 2290 BC).
-The Akkadian Empire conquered large areas of the Levant, but collapsed due to the 4.2 kiloyear event circa 2200 BC.
-This event prompted movement of populations from Upper Mesopotamia to the northern Levant.
-The Akkadians were followed by a long period of Amorite dominance in Syria ca. 2200-1600 BC.
-The Amorites established powerful kingdoms and city-states throughout the Fertile Crescent, including Yamhad, Eblaite third kingdom, Alalakh, and Qatna in the Levant, and Babylon, Mari, Apum, Kurda, Ekallatum, Andarig and Shamshi-Adad I's kingdom in Mesopotamia.
-After the collapse of the Akkadian empire, Hurrians settlements commenced westwards, and by the 17th century BC the Hurrians made up a significant portion of the population in Aleppo, Alalakh and Ugarit.
-Also following the Akkadians was the extension of Khirbet Kerak Ware culture, showing affinities with the Caucasus, and possibly linked to the later appearance of the Hurrians.
+The Early Syrian period was dominated by the East Semitic-speaking kingdoms of Ebla, Nagar and the Mari.
+At its greatest extent, Ebla controlled an area roughly half the size of modern Syria, from Ursa'um in the north, to the area around Damascus in the south, and from Phoenicia and the coastal mountains in the west, to Haddu in the east, with more than sixty vassal kingdoms and city-states.
+Mobile nomadic tribal confederations such as Mardu, Dadanu and Ib'al lived in the steppes to the south of Ebla.